transcom/prime_api_deliverable/java-client/docs/MoveTaskOrderApi.md

 <a name="createServiceItem"></a>
 # **createServiceItem**
-> ServiceItem createServiceItem(moveTaskOrderId, filter, page, perPage)
+> ServiceItem createServiceItem(requestor, moveTaskOrderId, filter, page, perPage)

 Creates a service item for a move order by id